Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Abstract

 \section{Abstract}

 We consider a compact manifold of dimension greater than 2 and a differential form of degree one which is closed but non-exact.
-This form, viewed as a multi-valued function has a gradient vector field with respect to some auxiliary Riemannian metric.
-According to S. Novikov's work and a complement by J.-C. Sikorav, under some genericity assumptions these data yield a complex, called today the Morse-Novikov complex.
-Due to the non-exactness of the form, its gradient has non-trivial dynamics in contrary to gradients of functions.
+This form, viewed as a multi-valued function has a gradient vector field with respect to any Riemannian metric.
+After S. Novikov's work and a complement by J.-C. Sikorav, under some genericity assumptions these data yield a complex, called today the Morse-Novikov complex.
+Due to the non-exactness of the form, its gradient has a non-trivial dynamics in contrary to gradients of functions.
 In particular, it is possible that the gradient has a homoclinic orbit.
-The one-form being fixed, we investigate the codimension-one stratum in the space of (pseudo-) gradients formed by vector fields having one homoclinic orbit in a given homotopy class of loops.
-This stratum S breaks up into a left and a right part separated by a substratum.
+The one-form being fixed, we investigate the codimension-one stratum in the space of gradients which is formed by gradients having one simple homoclinic orbit.
+Such a stratum S breaks up into a left and a right part separated by a substratum.
 The algebraic effect on the Morse-Novikov complex of crossing S depends on the part, left or right, which is crossed.
-This difference makes necessary the doubling phenomenon mentioned in our title.
+The sudden creation of infinitely many new heteroclinic orbits may happen.
+Moreover, some gradients with a simple homoclinic orbit are approached by gradients with a simple homoclinic orbit of double energy.
+These two phenomena are linked.

 1cm